Mohamed Basel Bazbouz

 Dr Basel is a research fellow at school of design (2016-, university of Leeds).
-His research profile lies in fibrous assembly science and yarn engineering.
+His research profile lies in machine engineering and design for fibrous assembly and yarns .

 Basel was awarded a first class BSc honours degree in Mechanical engineering in 2001, University of Aleppo- Syria, and subsequently a PhD for his thesis “An investigation of yarn spinning from electrospun nanofibres” in 2009 from Heriot watt university, UK.
 Basel has worked in an academic and industrial environment since being awarded his PhD.
 Dr Basel is a visiting research fellow at school of design (2016-, university of Leeds).
 Dr Basel is a lecturer and promoted to an associate professor in textile engineering department at faculty of mechanical engineering (2009-2016, university of Aleppo, Syria).
 He has also worked as a technical engineer, training teacher, and a project and services consultant in a mill for cotton- blended polyester staple yarns (Blowing-Carding- Drawing-Combing) sectors, a plant producing polyester high loft nonwoven fabric and a plant producing polypropylene filament yarns (BCF) in Aleppo, Syria.
 In addition, Basel designed and implemented a pilot production line for electrospinning of polymer solutions in university of Aleppo, Syria.
-His research profile lies in the development of electro-spinning plant, fibrous assembly science and yarn engineering.
+His research profile lies in nanofabrication and design of flexible materials based on polymers, ceramics and composites, electrospinning of nanostructured fibrous assemblies, designing of mechanisms for large-scale electrospinning of composites into nanofibrous assemblies, structure-physical-mechanical and performance property relationships for composite materials, functional modification of nanostructured assemblies for technical and industrial applications and yarn engineering.
 He is a referee in various journals; such as journal of applied polymer science and journal of polymer science and engineering.

 -Fibre science, synthetic filaments, yarn engineering and nonwoven science and technology.